bentoml/BentoML/docs/source/guides/grpc.rst

   often leads to a lot of friction and sometimes increase friction to the development agility.

-* **Lack of suport for additional content types**: gRPC depends on protobuf, its content type are restrictive, in comparison to out-of-the-box support from HTTP+REST.
+* **Lack of support for additional content types**: gRPC depends on protobuf, its content type are restrictive, in comparison to out-of-the-box support from HTTP+REST.

 .. seealso::